 You will just as naturally burst out weeping with Dinezon as you will naturally burst into laughter with Sholem Aleichem.

-The folk hates to remain unmoved.
+The folk hate to remain unmoved.
 Naturally, with tears alone, Dinezon would achieve nothing if he didn’t have the means by which to justify the tears.